How is the Covid-19 pandemic going to change interior design?

 So the attention to sustainability will still be essential in all its aspects: from mindfully using natural resources, to carefully choosing the objects we fill our homes with.

-For more on this, you’re welcome to browse through SforSustainable (opened in a new window/tab), the selection of sustainable interior design products I curate.
+For more on this, head over to riivin (opened in a new window/tab); the sustainable interior design platform I curate!

 From commuting less to shopping local, the pandemic has also stimulated behaviours that actually benefit the environment.
 And one could even argue that these will become paradigms of the “new normal”.